 This chapter focuses on how customers can create new components, such as analytics, star schemas, and ETL/ELT processes to load them as per their additional requirements.
+Oracle does not support changes to the base products (other than the ones explained below), additional star schema, or related functionality.
 The following topics are covered in this chapter: